DoomNuke/Network/README.md

 the project function better or even ideas would be gladly appericiated and thought of.

-This project is a TFTP code written in C by me with some twists to it such as:
+This project is a TFTP Netascii/Octet based code written in C by me with some twists to it such as:

 1. Giving the user the functionality to create a netascii file as the code runs and send it as he tries to send an WRQ request.
 2. Giving the user the functionality to print (later on the user could also be able to run the program, for now I haven't created a permission giver per file that has been downloaded via RRQ)